rat10/nng/graphSemantics.md

     owl:sameAs sd:Graph ;
     rdfs:comment "An RDF graph, defined as a set of RDF triples, see [RDF 1.1](https://www.w3.org/TR/rdf11-concepts/#dfn-rdf-graph)." .

-nng:NestedGraph a rdfs:Class ;
-    rdfs:comment "A nested graph, as defined in this proposal." .

 nng:NamedGraph a rdfs:Class ;
     owl:sameAs sd:NamedGraph ;
     rdfs:comment "A named graph as specified in [RDF 1.1](https://www.w3.org/TR/rdf11-concepts/#dfn-named-graph)." .

+nng:NestedGraph a rdfs:Class ;
+    rdfs:subClassOf nng:NamedGraph ;
+    rdf:type nng:GraphSource ;
+    rdfs:comment "A nested named graph, as defined in this proposal." .
+    # [TODO some more properties ?]

 nng:IdentGraph a rdfs:Class ;
     rdfs:comment "A graph understood as an abstract type, identified by its content, irrespective of any features like name, annotations, etc. This definition is supposed to support reasoning over graphs." .